-Knowning how the Linearized Bregman Algorithm work in the linear model, we are ready to introduce the command in Libra which can be used to generate the path, parameter alpha is not required to be given in the use of this command, and in the case when it's missing, an internal value for alpha satisfying (1.6) would be used.
-This internally-generated alpha would guarantee the convergence of the algorithm.
+Knowing how the Linearized Bregman Algorithm works in linear model, we are ready to introduce the command in Libra that can be used to generate the path,

+In using the command above, the user must give inputs for the design matrix $X \in \mathbb{R}^{n \times p}$, the response vector $y \in \mathbb{R}^n$ and the parameter kappa.
+Notably, the parameter alpha is not required to be given in the use of such command, and in the case when it's missing, an internal value for alpha satisfying (1.6) would be used and this internally-generated alpha would guarantee the convergence of the algorithm.
 The tlist is a group of parameters t that determine the output of the above command.
 When the tlist is given, only points at the pre-decided set of tlist on the regularization path will be returned.
 When it is missing, then a data dependent tlist will be calculated.
 See Section 1.5 for more details on the tlist.
-Finally, when group sparsity is considered, the user needs to input an additional argument index to the algorithm so that it knows the group information on the covariates.
+Finally, when group sparsity is considered, the user needs to input an additional argument index to the algorithm so that it can know the group information on the covariates.